 Her third novel, Finding Yvonne, will be available on August 7, 2018, from Little, Brown Books for Young Readers, with The Revolution of Birdie Randolph following in 2019.

 Brandy lives in Los Angeles where she works as a copy editor for magazines and books.
-Her writing is represented by Tina Wexler at ICM Partners.
+Her writing is represented by Tina Dubois at ICM Partners.